luthramanisha/TCEP-Demo/README.md

 Note that you maybe have to enter `yes` in the console multiple times to allow SSH connections to the hosts

 After the instances are all setup, you can go forward and finally run TCEP and GUI docker images [4] on the hosts.
 We provide two modes of TCEP execution.
-You can either (i) pull the provided image of TCEP or (ii) build TCEP (requires docker login to build and push the image) and TCEP-GUI that also enables your personalized TCEP GUI view.
+You can either (i) pull the provided image of TCEP or (ii) build TCEP (requires docker login to build and push the image) and TCEP-GUI docker image that also enables your personalized TCEP GUI view.

 ## Option 1
 ```